chaoss/augur/Sprint1/group1readme.md

 ## Project Description

 Our team plans to crate new API endpoints allowing users to pass a contributor's email as a parameter.
 The endpoints will then return data on the contributions of the contributor with the specifiec email address (if they exist).
-THe data returned on a successful operation of these endpoints will be similar to the data already being fetched by existing endpoints, with the distinction of these new endpoints being contributor specific.
+The data returned on a successful operation of these endpoints will be similar to the data already being fetched by existing endpoints, with the distinction of these new endpoints being contributor specific.

 ## Use cases and use case diagrams: